go to DLTK's Homepage

 Handprint Tulips

-This isn't just a lily as you can plainly see.
+This isn't just a tulip as you can plainly see.

 I made it with my hand which God made a part of me.